karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   integration tests (shared test util).
 - Expand tsd coverage for exported types (TranscodeAttributeTypeMap usage and QueryBuilder public types).
-- Fix QueryBuilder to preserve native numeric types in ExpressionAttributeValues (no .toString on numbers/booleans).
-New integration test for created BETWEEN demonstrates the current failure.
+- Add batch write unprocessed requeue tests; fix extractor to return original items/keys (not WriteRequest objects).
+(Planned)

 ## Completed (recent)

+- QueryBuilder: preserve native scalar types in ExpressionAttributeValues for comparison/between/contains/in (no .toString()), and filter undefined values in "in" conditions.
+This fixes numeric BETWEEN on created in integration test.

 - Single tsconfig: keep all TS (src, tests, configs) type-checked by tsc; let tsd own test/types/**.
 Fixed tsconfig exclude to "test/types/**" so rollup/tsc do